Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Keeping your ductwork, grills, indoor evaporator coil, and condenser fan blades clean helps your system function optimally and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system whenever it begins to look dirty.
+Keeping your grills, indoor evaporator coil, condenser fan blades, and ductwork clean enables your HVAC system to function effectively and lowers your risk of mold.
+The National Air Duct Cleaners Association suggests cleaning your home's HVAC when you notice things starting to get dirty.

 • Change filters regularly.
 Replacing your air filters or washing them every 30–90 days allows efficient air circulation through your HVAC system.
 You should also try to keep debris from accumulating on the external parts of your HVAC.